A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Numerical Examples

-Therefore, as we keep the set of the basis functions unchanged, all the polynomials not related to $\eta_1$ make no contribution to the expansion, which implies that we obtain a very sparse representation of $u$.
-Since the optimal structure is not known \textit{a priori}, the standard compressive sensing cannot take advantage of it.
+Therefore, as we keep the set of the basis functions unchanged, all of the polynomials not related to $\eta_1$ make no contribution to the expansion, which implies that we obtain a very sparse representation of $u$.
+Becasue the optimal structure is not known \textit{a priori}, the standard compressive sensing cannot take advantage of it.

 In this test, we set $d=12$ (hence, $N=455$ for $P=3$) and demonstrate the effectiveness of our new method.
-The integrals for calculating the $L_2$ error are computed by a level $4$ sparse grids method, hence they are exact.
-The relative errors are presented in Fig.~\ref{fig:ex1_rmse} for Legendre polynomial expansion (assuming $\xi_i$ are i.i.d. uniform random variables) and Chebyshev polynomial expansion (assuming $\xi_i$ are i.i.d.
+The integrals for calculating the $L_2$ error are computed by a level $4$ sparse grids method.
+Therefore, they are exact.
+The relative errors are presented in Figure~\ref{fig:ex1_rmse} for Legendre polynomial expansion (assuming $\xi_i$ are i.i.d. uniform random variables) and Chebyshev polynomial expansion (assuming $\xi_i$ are i.i.d.
 Chebyshev random variables).
-Clearly, the standard $\ell_1$ minimization is not effective as the relative error is close to $50\%$ even when $M/N$ is close to $0.4$.
+Clearly, the standard $\ell_1$ minimization is not effective as the relative error is close to $50\%$ even when $M/N$ approaches $0.4$.
 Also, the re-weighted $\ell_1$ does not help in this case.
 However, our new iterative rotation demonstrates much better accuracy, especially when $M$ is large.
 We notice that the accuracy increases as more iterations are included.
 Moreover, the improvement from six iterations to nine iterations is less significant as that from three iterations to six iterations because the rotation detected by the algorithm approaches the optimal one.

-Fig.~\ref{fig:ex1_coef} compares the absolute values of exact coefficients $c_n$ and the coefficients $\tilde c_n$ after $9$ iterations using $180$ samples.
-We note that in this figure we do not present $\tilde c_n$ with absolute value smaller than $10^{-3}$ since they are more than two magnitude smaller than the dominating ones.
-As demonstrated in Fig.~\ref{fig:ex1_coef} the iterative rotation creates a much sparser representation of $u$, hence the efficiency of compressive sensing method is substantially enhanced.
+Figure~\ref{fig:ex1_coef} compares the absolute values of exact coefficients $c_n$ and the coefficients $\tilde c_n$ after nine iterations using $180$ samples.
+In this figure we, do not present $\tilde c_n$ with absolute value smaller than $10^{-3}$ because they are more than two magnitudes smaller than the dominating ones.
+As demonstrated in Figure~\ref{fig:ex1_coef}, the iterative rotation creates a much sparser representation of $u$.
+Thus, the efficiency of compressive sensing method is substantially enhanced.
 Notably, this is a special example in that ridge function has very good low-dimensional structure (it is a one-dimensional function after an appropriate linear transform).
-In general, many systems does not have this ideal structure and the improvement afforded by iterative rotation usually becomes very small after $2$ to $3$ iterations.
+In general, many systems does not have this ideal structure, and the improvement afforded by iterative rotations usually diminishes after two to three iterations.